shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/polygon-miniposts-tutorial.md

 # Conclusion

-In this tutorial we made a mini posts web3 application.
-We learn the basics of Solidity: how to create a smart contract, how to deploy, how to interact, mapping, struct and event.
+In this tutorial we made a mini posts Web 3 application.
+We learned some of the basics of Solidity: How to create a smart contract, how to deploy it, how to interact with it, mapping, struct and events.
 Then we built the frontend where we see how to interact with the contract with a web app.
 We have played a little with web3js from Moralis.

 # About the Author